jedbarlow/ccm/README.md

   The two modes are
   - In-editor selection replacement
   - Out-of-editor chat prompting

-  The selection replacement option is best run with editor commands to operate on the current selection and allow a code change / task description to be entered, and then replaces the current selection with the output.
+  The selection replacement option is best run with editor commands to operate on the current selection and allow a code change / task description to be entered and then replace the current selection with the output.
 I'm using a custom nvim command for this right now.
 I can see this feature needs to be parameterized with a context specification, e.g. None, Marked, Auto, or a combination.
 The chat prompting is when you want to make a bigger change involving multiple files,